Top in Child Health and Wellbe

 Teaching and Learning Strategy

-WORKSHOPS: 2 hours each week • Alternating between (i) students' presentations containing critique of relevant research papers and (ii) group discussions; class demonstrations; assignment Q&A sessions
+• We will be alternating between students' presentations containing critique of relevant research papers; group discussions; class demonstrations; and assignment Q&A sessions

 - Literacy - Proficiency in reading and writing through a variety of media